Viki Kollerová, b.1984, Slovak

 She creates a light-hearted dialogue with the viewer by playing hide and seek in her pictures.

-With the help of humor, the artist tries to subvert the predominantly sexualized perception of the female nude and gently directs the observer to discover the innate innocence of the naked human form.
+With humour as a strong ally, the young woman tries to subvert the predominantly sexualized perception of the female nude and gently pushes the observer to discover the innate innocence of the naked human form.

 ‘My human being is no longer trapped or overwhelmed by the immensity of the environment but a natural part of it.’